Extremal properties of flood-filling games: Graphs with high edge density

 Thus the second condition holds.
 Finally, for the third condition, it is clear from the definition of $\omega_1$ that $H_1$ with colouring $\omega_1$ is equivalent to the graph $H_0$ with colouring $\omega_1'$ (with $\omega_1'$ defined with respect to $\omega_1$ as in the statement of the third condition); note also that the only maximal monochromatic component of $H_0$ with respect to $\omega_1'$ that is not also a maximal monochromatic component with respect to $\omega_0$ is $F_0$ (and it is straightforward to verify that $F_0$ is indeed a maximal monochromatic component of $H_0$ with respect to $\omega_1'$).
 Thus, if $\mathcal{A}_1$ denotes the set of maximal monochromatic components of $H_0$ with respect to $\omega_1'$ and each $A \in \mathcal{A}_1$ has colour $d_A$ under $\omega_1'$, we see that

 as required to satisfy the third condition.
 This completes the definition of $H_1$ and $\omega_1$.

-Suppose we keep following this general procedure to obtain pairs $(H_j,\omega_j)$ for $1 \leq j \leq s$, where $s$ is as large as possible; by maximality of $s$, we may assume that $\omega_s$ is a rainbow colouring of $H_s$, as otherwise we could continue.
+Observe that we can continue applying the same general procedure (omitting the part of the process that makes $F_0$ monochromatic) to obtain a new pair $(H_{j+1},\omega_{j+1})$ with the same three properties so long as $(H_j,\omega_j)$ has the three stated properties and $w_j$ is not a rainbow colouring of $H_j$.
+Suppose that we construct a sequence of pairs $(H_j,\omega_j)$ for $1 \leq j \leq s$ in this way, where $s$ is as large as possible.
+By maximality of $s$, we may assume that $\omega_s$ is a rainbow colouring of $H_s$, as otherwise we could continue.
 (Note that if our colouring is not a rainbow colouring, this imposes a minimum condition on the length of the path, so we do not need to consider separately the possibility of our path becoming too short to apply the procedure.)
 We define $\omega'$ to be the colouring of $G$ which agrees with $\omega$ on all vertices that do not belong to $H_0$, and with $\omega_s'$ on all vertices of $H_0$.
 Note that the maximal monochromatic components of $G$ with respect to $\omega'$ that are \emph{not} also maximal monochromatic components with respect to $\omega$ are precisely the maximal monochromatic components of $H_0$ with respect to $\omega' = \omega_s'$ (and recall also that $\omega_0$ is the restriction of $\omega$ to $H_0$).
 Thus we can apply Lemma \ref{change-colouring} to see that

 by the third condition on $(H_s,\omega_s)$.
 There are now two cases to consider, depending on the value of $s$.